-6 Introduction 90

-6.1 Dissemination systems 90

-6.2 Hydrological systems 90

-6.3 Radiocommunications for remote meteorological and environmental systems 91

-6.4 Meteorological uses of Global Navigation Satellite Systems (GNSSs) 91

-6.5 Lightning detection systems 92

-6.6 Ground-based remote sensing 94

-6.7 Unmanned Aircraft Systems (UAS) 95

-6 Introduction
+6.1 Introduction

 As discussed in Chapter 1 meteorological services need to collect observations from many remote sites, both on land and over the sea.
-Thus, the meteorological observing system is dependent on many other radiocommunication services in addition to the MetSat and MetAids services described in the earlier Chapters.
+Thus, the meteorological observing system is dependent on many other radiocommunication services in addition to the MetSat, MetAids, radiolocation and EESS services described in the earlier Chapters.

 It is also essential that meteorologists disseminate information and warnings to customers with minimal delay, whether in densely populated areas or in remote sparsely populated areas.
-Meteorological services are supplied to support maritime operations and to support aviation operations worldwide.
-The broadcasting and dissemination systems for meteorological products also utilize a wide range of radiocommunication services.
+In addition meteorological services are supplied to support maritime operations and to support aviation operations worldwide.
+To do so, the dissemination systems for meteorological products utilize a wide range of radiocommunication services.

-6.1 Dissemination systems
+6.2 Dissemination systems

-Of importance equal to the collection and archiving of weather data and the preparation of forecasts is the dissemination of these forecasts.
-Only by making these predictions available to the public can lives be saved, because only by knowing what is coming, can people take the steps necessary to protect their lives and property.
+Dissemination of forecasts is of equal importance to the collection and archiving of weather data.
+Making these predictions available to the public is a prerequisite to saving lives in order for people to take the steps necessary to protect their lives and property.

 A number of specialized radio systems have been developed over the years by which forecasts and other meteorological data are distributed.
 Among the simplest of these is voice broadcasting.
 Typically using VHF radio, these systems require minimal equipment to be used by the general public.
 These systems serve to warn the public of threatened storms, floods, extreme temperatures and other natural and man-made hazards.
 Enhancements may be provided such as brief data transmissions accessible to deaf persons using special equipment.
 These systems may also be designed to provide continuous data distribution, or to remain silent until triggered by an alert tone signifying a special event such as foul weather or other imminent hazard.
 Dissemination systems may be found in the fixed and mobile services, including maritime mobile service.
 Other dissemination systems operate via radio and television broadcasts (terrestrial and satellite) and on MetSat downlinks.